GameServerManagers/LinuxGSM-Docs/LinuxGSM-Config.md

 ## Priority
 When LinuxGSM is loading the configs they will load in the above order.
 First taking settings from `_default.cfg` then `common.cfg` and finally `instance.cfg`.
 It means that any parameter set in `instance.cfg` will override that parameter in `common.cfg` which will override the parameter in `_default.cfg`.

-You can mix and match settings to suite your needs, using _default.cfg as a baseline.
+You can mix and match settings to suit your needs, using _default.cfg as a baseline.

 # How to use